 (Application-specific Integrated Circuit) technology to students of the University of Applied Sciences Technikum Wien.

 By developing dedicated lecture notes, demo examples, EDA tool flows, scripts and other course materials as well as

-prototype and test environments, students of our department will be able to design their own microchips.
+prototype and test environments, students of our university will be able to design their own microchips.

 The demographic trend in industrial nations towards an aged population and a decline in birth rates requires new strategies to cope with the upcoming social

 and economic challenges.
 Ambient Assistive Technologies can provide support to elderly or disabled persons, foster their autonomy and quality